dnguyen800/dnguyen800.github.io/_posts/2019-04-14-multiroom-audio.md

 ## What you need to know

 Multi-room audio is the ability to play music synchronized with speakers placed around the house to achieve the effect of music following you around the house.
 It works really well and is one of my favorite uses in a smart home.
-By using the Wi-Fi network that is already in your house, it is possible to connect wireless smart speakers together~.
-I'm not sure why it took so long to get it working, but I'm glad I can now have this feature in a rented apartment or house.
+By using the Wi-Fi network that is already in your house, it is possible to connect wireless smart speakers together.
+I'm not sure why it took so long to get the technology working, but I'm glad I can now have this feature in a rented apartment or house.

-App support can be very limited, depending on what company you choose.
-At the very least, Spotify is supported on all multi-room audio formats.
+App support for multi-room audio can be very limited, depending on what company you choose (Google, Amazon, Sonos).
+At least Spotify is supported on all multi-room audio formats.

 ### Considerations before choosing multi-room audio speakers